-If Scott Brown wins Massachusetts' U.S. Senate special election in June he will return to the chamber with the eighth shortest gap in service in history
+If Scott Brown wins Massachusetts' U.S. Senate special election in June he will return to the chamber with the ninth shortest gap in service in history

 Brown has not officially entered the race to fill soon to be Secretary of State John Kerry's seat, but has been decidedly engaged in the discussion since Kerry was nominated by President Obama more than a month ago, with favorable poll numbers to boot.